mhchia/Tutorials/07.Lesson_InductiveReasoning/InductionLesson/README.md

 The initial state "ball at the hands of player 3" is a possible state by the pre-condition.

-- [ ] Fix the invariant to avoid superfluous initial states.
+- [x] Fix the invariant to avoid superfluous initial states.

 We learned here that in order to prove the required property we needed to prove a stronger invariant.

-- [ ] Try writing the invariant as a parametric rule.
+- [x] Try writing the invariant as a parametric rule.
 Make it pass.

-- [ ] Change the initial state in the solidity contract from `ballAt = 1` to `ballAt = 3` and rerun the same full spec file with the invariant and rule that passed.
+- [x] Change the initial state in the solidity contract from `ballAt = 1` to `ballAt = 3` and rerun the same full spec file with the invariant and rule that passed.

 Did you expect the new results?
 Do you understand why the invariant fails and the rule passes?

+> Yes, the invariant fails because the invariant fails in the constructor, while the rule can just succeeds since precondition (require) excludes all the inputs whose `ballAt != 3 and ballAt != 4`.

 This shows the difference between invariant and rule:

 While an invariant checks the expression in the classic two induction steps: